This sangria, made with Spanish Cava, is light enough to serve at brunch.

 - 1 cup sliced ripe strawberries

 - 2 lemons, thinly sliced

 - 4 ounces strawberry syrup along with reserved strawberries from syrup

 - 1 bottle cava or other dry sparkling wine

 For the Sangria: Add 1 sliced lemon, 1 sliced orange, and the reserved strawberries from the syrup to the bottom of the pitcher.
-Add the strawberry syrup and Cointreau and muddle.
-Add the cava and stir.
+Add strawberry syrup and Cointreau and muddle.
+Add cava and stir.
 Serve immediately, pouring into glasses garnished with a slice of lemon, a slice of orange, sliced strawberries, and ice.